KingNeoNewRenaissanceMovement/ExceptionalMindGame/HowToContributeNow.md

 ## INTRODUCTION

 After this introduction read below a 3 STEP guide on how to contribute.
 The first thing you need to understand is that each video is made of two parts.

+#### THE ANIMATION O BEGIN AND END EACH VIDEO
+Each video starts with a short 7 seconds animation and it ends with the same.
+It is called "AnimationToStartAndEnd".
+At the moment of the edition, you will put it at the beginning and at the end of each video.
+You can find it in our YouTube Channel here.  (https://www.youtube.com/channel/UCvjSXRls4qmi2DdgbDb9iaA).

 #### THE FIRST PART OF EACH VIDEO
 Let us begin explaining the first part.
 The first part of the video is a short part (near 10% of its length).
 It contains the text of one question and answer.
 (The contributor can choose one of the 94 questions and answers from the "94QuestionsAndAnswersText" document in the main).
 The number, question and answer must be shown in the video in text and/or with voice.
 The text cannot be changed because the questions and answers are under the CC BY-ND license (https://creativecommons.org/licenses/by-nd/4.0/legalcode).
 This license lets others reuse the work for any purpose, including commercially; however, it cannot be shared with others in adapted form (no changes allowed) and credit must be provided to the original.
 But images can be added in connection to the original text.
 The reasonable attribution required for the videos is to mention the philosophic-quiz-game in them and provide a link to download it.
 (See the "ExampleVideoTextCreation" document in the main).
 That is all you need to know about the first part of each video.
 Now let us explain the second part of it.